dbcook/openrocket-database/README.md

 The nose cone drawings have also proven that Semroc did *not* scale the shoulder length exactly, just the shape of the exposed portion of the nose cone or transition.
-Randy Boadway also confirmed this to me at NARAM-60.
+Randy Boadway confirmed this to me at NARAM-60.

 #### BMS (Balsa Machining Service)